jakekopacz/Monte_Carlo_Poker/README.md

 # Monte Carlo Poker

-Monte Carlo Simulation for Texas Holdem Poker
+Monte Carlo Simulation for Texas Holdem Poker written 100% in C++ using only the standard library.

 ## Overview
 A Monte Carlo Algorithm uses repetitive random sampling to determine the probability of an event.
-This project is written 100% if C++17 using only the standard library.
+This project takes this concept and applies it to determine the probability of poker hands.

 - Included in this project:
   - Monte Carlo Algorithm
   - Poker Hand Evaluator